skinny85/cdk-codepipeline-and-local-lambda-guidance/README.md

   Feel free to fork this repo, and point `CodePipelineStack` to it, or change to polling in the `GitHubSourceAction`: `trigger: codepipeline_actions.GitHubTrigger.POLL`.

+After those changes, execute
+(with AWS credentials in the console, of course):

 ```shell script
 $ npm run cdk deploy ProdCodePipelineStack
 ```

 Then, go to the AWS Console for CodePipeline, and you should be able to see the Pipeline called `ProdCdkCodePipelineForLocalLambdaDevGuidance`.
+The Pipeline should be green, and deploying all required Stacks.

+Any push to the repository that the CodePipeline is set to observe in the source Action will trigger a full build, and update - both a change in the CDK code, and in the Lambda code.

+## Cleanup

+To clean up after the "production" deployment, got to the CloudFormation AWS Console, and delete the Stack `ProdLambdaStack`, then `ProdInfraStack`, and finally `ProdCodePipelineStack`.
+Then, go to the S3 Console, and delete the CodePipeline Bucket - it will be called something like `prodcodepipelinestack-pipelineartifactsbucket2224-1g2cehg10j23w`.